Azure/Communication/.github/ISSUE_TEMPLATE/bug_report.md

 Add any other context about the problem here.

 **Logs**
-<br/>Please attach the logs or share the callId.
+<br/>Please attach the logs and share the callId.
 Instructions could be found [here](https://docs.microsoft.com/en-us/azure/communication-services/concepts/troubleshooting-info?tabs=csharp%2Cjavascript%2Cdotnet)